geisa/conformance/README.md

     - asciidoctor-pdf (On ubuntu, install with `sudo apt install ruby-asciidoctor-pdf`)
   * For api tests:
     - podman (On ubuntu, install with `sudo apt install podman`)
+    - qemu-user-static (On ubuntu, install with `sudo apt install qemu-user-static`)

 A docker support is also available to launch the tests with a container, it requires:
   - cqfd (See [requirements](https://github.com/savoirfairelinux/cqfd?tab=readme-ov-file#requirements) and [installation](https://github.com/savoirfairelinux/cqfd?tab=readme-ov-file#installingremoving-cqfd) steps on github)